deadmau6/IncidentReport/README.md

 ### Improvements {#improvements}

-Here are some thinkge I would have done if I had more time:
+Here are some things I would have done if I had more time:

  * Clean up the code base and add more descriptions for each method/class.
  * Expand and improve the Data validation models.
 Both `Query` and `Field` have `description` attributes, I probably would have started there.